by Rick Warren — August 16, 2022

-Another time to move slowly is when you’re hurt, angry, or depressed.
-When we’re upset, we tend to react and retaliate rather than acting wisely.
+Second, move slowly when you’re hurt, angry, or depressed.
+When you’re upset, you tend to react and retaliate rather than acting wisely.

 James 1:19 says, “Everyone should be quick to listen, slow to speak and slow to become angry” (NIV).

 Do you see the rhythm in that verse?
 It says quick, slow, slow.
 If you’re quick to listen and slow to speak, you’ll automatically be slow to become angry.
 But if you’re slow to listen and quick to speak, you’ll be quick to become angry.